 Summary Reports on All Workstations

-All workstations have a number of statistical reports, summarized reports over all workstations can be accessed from Production planning -> Workstations by clicking on All workstations summary reports All workstations summary reports.
+All workstations have a number of statistical reports, summarized reports overall workstations can be accessed from Production planning -> Workstations by clicking on All workstations summary reports.

 Jump to report:

-- Calendar - calendar overview of the master production schedule colored by workstation.
+- Calendar - calendar overview of the master production schedule colored by workstations.